Unix the rise and fall of a functional

 • Do you have a VOIP phone in your office or a phone switch in the computer room?
 Run with Linux.

 • It's inside your computer.
-Even if you do not have a Linux computer, Microsoft has a Linux kernel in version 2.0 of Windows 10.
+Even if you don't have a Linux computer, Microsoft has a Linux kernel in the 2.0 version of Windows Subsystem for Linux of Windows 10.

 • It's inside cars.
 Tesla (and other car makers) use Linux in their vehicles.